wahyudiniko/face-recognition-security-camera-system-and-intruder-detector-based-on-internet-of-things/README.md

 ## Execution
-You can run the program by typing this command in the command line or terminal:
++ You can run the `main.py` program by typing this command in the command line or terminal:
 ```
 python main.py
 ```
-and wait until this displayed on command line
++ wait until this displayed on command line

 ![alt text](../main/src/img/cmd1.png "initiate main.py")

-## Accessing webcam from web-browser
+## Accessing Webcam From Web-browser
-Type `https://your_local_ip_address:5000` inside the address bar.
++ Type `https://your_local_ip_address:5000` inside the address bar.
 Then an authorization form pops up.
 Fill it with your authorization username and password.

 ![alt text](../main/src/img/login.png "login auth")